Indian shares fall on lack of positive triggers; TCS earnings awaited

 Markets have retreated from the near record levels touched earlier this week amid choppy trading as investors locked in gains ahead of Thursday’s expiry of weekly contracts.

-The India volatility index (.NIFVIX), an indicator of expectations for near-term market volatility, rose 11.03% to end at 13.56, its highest closing level in two weeks.
+The India volatility index, an indicator of expectations for near-term market volatility, rose 11.03% to end at 13.56, its highest closing level in two weeks.

 “Currently, there are more of negatives than positives in the market...crude oil prices are at highest levels, dollar is getting stronger and we are witnessing delay in monsoon”, said Rahul Sharma, market strategist and head of research at Equity99 markets